opentensor/bt-decode/README.md

 # bt-decoder
-A python wrapper around scale-codec for fast decoding of Bittensor data structures.
+A python wrapper around rust scale-codec for fast decoding of Bittensor data structures.